 Why are weight restrictions placed on county roads each spring?

 Seasonal weight restrictions are legal limits placed on the loads that trucks may carry.
-Roads thaw out from the top down each spring, and moisture is trapped on the surface.
-Heavy loads cause the deterioration of gravel and bituminous surfaces during this thawing period.
-During late winter and early spring when seasonal thawing occurs, the maximum allowable axle load and speed is reduced to prevent weather-related deterioration of roads.
+Roads thaw out from the top down each spring, trapping moisture near the surface.
+During the thawing period, the melting ice leaves voids underneath the pavement.
+Heavy loads then compress the gravel and bituminous surfaces, causing them to deteriorate.
+Therefore, when seasonal weight restrictions are in effect during spring thaw, the maximum allowable axle load and speed is reduced to prevent weather-related deterioration of roads.

 How do I make a Freedom of Information Act (FOIA) request?